 Gain experience in your craft

-You also earn a minor in one of the following areas: Scenic Design, Costume Design, Lighting Design, or Sound Design.
+The curriculum inclues electives from other areas and you may earn a minor in one of the following areas: Scenic Design, Costume Design, Lighting Design, or Sound Design.
 It is also possible to create a minor composed of a unique mix of courses, organized with the help of the academic advisor, to meet your individual goals.

 You will complete the M.F.A. with a varied portfolio of realized technical direction assignments and projects in technical production.